Smarter home FAQs

 Notification settings

 By default when you set up a new sensor or task, all alerts will be turned on.
 To adjust this, select the task that you want to edit from the home screen.
 There are three toggles at the bottom of the page, one for each setting.
 Your sensor will send an alert if any of the cases are true.
 For example, you might have alerts turned off when you’re home.
-But if you’re home, it’s night, and you have alerts for ‘Night Time’ turned on, then you’ll receive a notification.
+But if you’re home, it’s night, and you have alerts for ‘night time’ turned on, then you’ll receive a notification.

-Home and Away modes
+Home and away modes

-If you turn automatic switching off, you can use this same menu to change your status within the app.
+If you turn automatic switching off, you can use this same menu to change your status in the app.
 This way your phone will still know when to adjust alerts if you are home or away.

-Remember, for each task that needs to send push notifications at night, you will need to turn on ‘Send Alerts at Night’ in the task details page.
+Remember, for each task that needs to send push notifications at night, you will need to turn on ‘Send alerts at night’ in the task details page.

 System outage notifications